 The paralegal studies minor is designed to expose students to the most common areas of law encountered in a legal and business context.
 The minor is not designed to encompass the entire range of skills needed in the paralegal profession.
 It is not a program for training paralegals and is not approved by the American Bar Association.
 The minor is a wonderful enhancement for those students pursuing other law-related careers or business careers and who desire to understand the federal and state legal systems to broaden their legal knowledge and skills.
 LEGS courses offered online require proctored exams at approved sites.

 Paralegal Studies Minor Requirements (18 credits)

-LEGS 2100 Legal Research and Writing (3 credits)
+LEGS 1150 Introduction to Law and the Legal Profession (3 credits) LEGS 2100 Legal Research and Writing (3 credits)